Robotics Competitions

 A successful robotics program, particularly a robotics competition program, is built over a series of years rather than in a single project.
 Student expertise needs to be cultivated and passed on from experienced members to newer members from year to year so that the teams do not begin anew with each year.
 This development takes time and intentionality on the part of the coaching team.
 In both of the teams that I have founded, experienced students have been taught to mentor other students.
 This mentoring gave newer members the skills needed to grow into strong teams.

 In addition to long term team building, robotics programs also require extensive long term planning for tournaments and leagues.
 Tournaments need to be booked and scheduled in the school year before they are hosted.
 This requires coordinating with multiple groups to reserve spaces, order fields and other hosting equipment, get the tournament approval through RobotEvents, and communicate the event to other coaches so they can sign up.
 Having gotten other teams to sign up, there is still planning and organization required to design the floor plan, position the fields for easy setup, and to coordinate with facilities to set up and tear down the event safely.
-Each tournament requires 20-30 adult volunteers, who need to be recruited and then trained in their roles.
-Each of these tournaments requires planning over the course of a month or more in advance of the actual date to ensure a successful event.
+Each tournament requires dozens of adult volunteers, who need to be recruited and then trained in their roles.
+Each of these tournaments requires extensive planning and setup beginning a month or more in advance of the actual date to ensure a successful event.

-In my first year running our robotics program, I did this for two tournaments on the same day (MS and HS).
-The second year, I hosted 1 MS tournament, 1 HS tournament, and the HS Korean National Tournament.
-The Korean National Tournament, in particular, is a large tournament including up to 50 teams from all over Korea.
-It must be well executed, as it is a Qualifying Event, meaning the top teams from that tournament will earn a slot at the World Championships.
+In my first year as robotics coordinator, I did this for two tournaments on the same day (MS and HS).
+The second year, I hosted 1 MS tournament, 1 HS league, and the HS Korean National Tournament.
+The Korean National Tournament, in particular, is a large tournamen including 42 teams from all over Korea.
+It must be well executed, as it is a Qualifying Event, the results of this tournament determine which teams from Korea will be given a slot at the World Championship.
 This year, the event was held over two days and required extensive coordination with Vex and with Seoul Foreign School, as they are the lead school for the KAIAC league robotics teams.

 Logistics & Planning